jacobmarks/zero-shot-prediction-plugin/README.md

 ### Updates

+- **2024-05-30**: Added
+  - support for Grounding DINO for object detection and instance segmentation
+  - confidence thresholding for object detection and instance segmentation
 - **2024-03-06**: Added support for YOLO-World for object detection and instance segmentation!
 - **2024-01-10**: Removing LAION CLIP models.
 - **2024-01-05**: Added support for EVA-CLIP, SigLIP, and DFN CLIP for image classification!